Stay up-to-date regarding lifestyle trends in China!Contact us

 Let's Discuss your Project?

-It’s clear that International brands experiencing the most success in China have put a lot of effort into developing a digital marketing strategy, especially for Chinese consumers.
-We will take Coach strategy as an example in China.
-In fact, Coach was one of the first luxury brands to enter China, partnering with regional and local distributors.
+International brands are finding success in China by investing heavily in digital marketing strategies that cater to the needs and wants of their consumers.
+We will take the Coach strategy as an example.
+Coach was one of the first luxury brands to enter the Chinese market, partnering with regional and local distributors.
 It was also one of the first international luxury brands to launch a flagship store on Alibaba’s Tmall.
-Then in 2016, Coach closed its Tmall store and is now heavily pursuing a WeChat strategy.
+Then in 2016, Coach closed its Tmall store and is now heavily pursuing a social media strategy.
 Everyone’s still fighting over the same consumer and millennial audience.
 Moreover, Estée Lauder has reinvented its brand image in China, targeting millennials who now contribute about 35 percent to 40 percent of its sales in China.
 The main reason for its success is the implementation of new digital marketing campaigns specifically for the Chinese market.
-The Estée Lauder brand recorded a whopping 40 percent growth in China in the fourth quarter of 2017.
-Besides providing convenient payment options such as UnionPay, WeChat Pay, and Alipay, brands who are looking to attract Chinese tourists need to focus on growing brand awareness.
+Estee Lauder is one of the TOP 3 selling cosmetics brands in China.
+Besides providing convenient payment options such as UnionPay, WeChat Pay, and Alipay, brands that are looking to attract Chinese tourists need to focus on growing brand awareness.

 We are a group of Marketers that already help Lifestyle brands to enter the Chinese Market.
 If you want to communicate, sell, market your brand in China we can help you.
 Our range of services will help you to reach Chinese Modern Consumers.
 The number of Chinese high end consumers keeps on growing, and due to the emergence of a middle class, the Chinese market offers real opportunities for International Small and Medium Brands.

-Who are the main target of lifestyle brands in China?
+Who is the main target of lifestyle brands in China?

 Millennials!
 Chinese millennials spend about 70 percent of their income on socializing and dining out.
 The rest they will splurge on spa massages, high-end home accessories, and traveling.
 Chinese millennial who grew up during a China boom in the luxury sector, are much more willing to spend freely.
 They have advantages that their western counterparts don’t have.
 They don’t have student loan debt because their parents pay for their educations.
 Many don’t have housing expenses because their parents or grandparents have bought homes for them.